 What’s the meaning of onomatopoeia?

 An onomatopoeia is a process of naming a thing or action using a vocal imitation.
 Usually, the imitation sound used will be associated with the thing in some way, the same way “woof” is an English onomatopoeia of a dog barking, or “meow meow” for a cat’s sound.
-That’s the actual representation of the sound we hear.
+That’s the actual representation of the sound or sound effects we hear.

-You’ll mostly come across Japanese onomatopoeia as what is used to describe sound effects as if you’re reading manga.
+You’ll mostly come across Japanese onomatopoeia as what is used to describe sound effects as if you are reading manga.
 However, in a broader sense, an onomatopoeia can be any word that is used to represent a sense of some kind.
 Some words, like in Japanese, do not describe actual animal sounds, nature, emotional feelings, or movements.